 “On both companies, we decided to pass, considering that we have no strategic issues with those two assets,” Levy said in an interview last night.
 “We also considered the price paid was too high.”

 Publicis, the Paris-based owner of advertising agencies including Leo Burnett and Saatchi & Saatchi, will continue to expand by buying digital assets and companies in fast-growing markets.
 First-half profit at the world’s third-largest advertising company rose 19 percent, though organic growth, which strips out effects from acquisitions and mergers, rose 2.8 percent, as clients cut spending amid the European debt crisis and it lost a $3 billion annual advertising contract with General Motors.
-(GM)
+(GM:US)

 Levy, who earlier this year warned that growth would slow in the second quarter, said Publicis expects “a rebound that will give us growth that is expected to be higher than in the first quarter.”